 Murray S. Levin, a partner in the Litigation Department of Pepper Hamilton LLP, has been involved in a wide variety of matters since joining the firm in 1970.
-He primarily handles pharmaceutical and medical device products liability cases and an array of commercial matters, including those with an international cast.
+He primarily handles pharmaceutical and medical device products liability cases, toxic tort cases and an array of commercial matters, including those with an international cast.

 Mr. Levin has served as trial counsel, regional coordinating counsel and national coordinating counsel in “mass disaster” cases where hundreds, and in some cases thousands, of litigants have been involved, and has several times worked with company attorneys to set up the defense at the outset of such mass litigation situations.
 He has won dozens of summary judgments based on the learned intermediary doctrine, the failure of plaintiffs’ experts to create a fact issue, lack of medical causation, statute of limitations and other grounds.